 Even if you don’t agree or get along with all of the other members of your group, you can still learn valuable lessons from all of the other members of your group therapies that will go a long way toward your recovery from substance abuse.

-If you are in substance abuse treatment, or considering it, know that group therapy can only help you in your recovery, no matter how reluctant you may be to participate in it.
+If you are considering going to drug or alcohol rehab know that group therapy can only help you in your recovery, no matter how reluctant you may be to participate in it.